-is the full pathname of the connectivity information file.
+The full path name of the connectivity information file.

 On UNIX systems, the default search path for the connectivity information file is \$INFORMIXDIR/etc/sqlhosts.

 The following command overrides this default to specify the mysqlhosts file in the /work/envt directory: